14 Nov, 2021 Alnylam R&D Day 2021

-On December 15th and 16th, 2020, we hosted a virtual R&D Day event showcasing Alnylam’s late stage clinical efforts, next wave programs, and platform advances.
-The Company also discussed its perspective on its transition toward achieving a self-sustainable financial profile.
-The event included presentations from Alnylam management and key opinion leaders.
+On November 19, 2021, we hosted a virtual R&D Day event showcasing Alnylam’s late stage clinical efforts, next wave programs, and platform advances.
+The event included presentations from Alnylam senior leaders as well as guest speakers.

-To view the R&D Day presentation for Day 1, click here.
+To view the R&D Day presentation, click here.

 Speakers – Alnylam Management: